 Many consider L.A. to be a California Mecca for weed.
 In addition to legalized adult use, Los Angeles also has hundreds of medical marijuana cardholders that have access to dispensaries throughout the city.
 There’s no question about it: access to marijuana isn’t an issue in Hollywood.

-It’s important, though, to go through the proper steps before walking into a medical dispensary and trying to buy some CBD cream to soothe your ailments.
+It’s important, though, to go through the proper steps before walking into a medical dispensary and trying to buy some CBD cream.
 Before you can shop, you need your own MMJ card.
 Luckily, it’s a simple, easy process that will have you heading to the smoke shop soon enough.
 Citizens of California approved medicinal cannabis in 1996, and have since streamlined the process.

 Step 1: Assess

-As with all medical marijuana programs, there’s a specific list of conditions that qualify patients for receiving a card.
+As with all medical marijuana programs, there’s a specific list of conditions that qualify consumers for receiving a card.
 The very first step is personally assessing your own health, and seeing if you have one of the various ailments.
-If you’re in serious, long-term pain, there’s a high chance that cannabis for pain relief is a likely possibility.

 After this initial reflection, the assessment has to be taken to the next step, a doctor’s recommendation.
 There are a few ways you can go about getting this written evaluation, which is required by law, before the application process.

 The first step in applying for a medical marijuana card in Los Angeles is going to a doctor to verify that you meet the qualifications, and acquiring a document that reflects this decision.
 This documentation has to be from a licensed physician within the state of California stating that you are a qualifying medical consumer.